AtreyaBhatt/music-recommendation/README.md

 👉 [Spotify Music Data (Kaggle)](https://www.kaggle.com/datasets/zaheenhamidani/ultimate-spotify-tracks-db)

 > **Note:** Due to file size and licensing limitations, the dataset is not included in this repository.
-> Please download it manually from Kaggle and place it in a local `data/` directory before running the notebook.
+> Please download it manually from Kaggle and place it in a local main directory before running the notebook.

 ---